-- Each day starts with testing blood sugars and breakfast at 8:00am.
+- Each day starts with blood sugars and breakfast at 8:00am.
 The day's schedule and announcements will be gone over at the flag pole meeting each day. - Campers then participate in morning activities like archery, gaga ball, swimming, crafts, diabetes discussions, sports, nature, and climbing wall.
 Lunch is served at 1:00pm, followed by a rest period and free-time.
-Dinner is served at 6:00pm before nightly twilight activities like dances, campfires, cabin games, talent shows, and storytelling under the stars. - Review our updated Covid-19 guidelines
+Dinner is served at 6:00pm before nightly twilight activities like dances, campfires, cabin games, talent shows, and storytelling under the stars.

-Last Day at Camp: Saturday, July 23rd, 2022
+Last Day at Camp: Tuesday, July 11th, 2023